 In the horrific time for the Jewish population of Poland Nazi occupation during World War II, there is one story that shows humanity was not totally dead.
 Immortalized in Steven Spielberg’s movie Schindler’s List, Oskar Schindler worked collecting information for the Nazi intelligence service while secretly saving Jewish lives by employing them in the factories that he acquired.
 By the end of the war, he had saved 1,200 and had spent most of his money on bribing Nazi officials as well as securing supplies for the Jews working for him.

 One of those is an enamelware factory in Krakow.
 Today that very same factory is an impressive interactive museum and a moving testament that tells the story of the city’s history from 1939 to 1945.
-Across the street on the former site of the workshops is recently constructed neomodern building, home to the Museum of Contemporary Art in Kraków (MOCAK).
+Across the street on the former site of the workshops is a recently constructed neomodern building, home to the Museum of Contemporary Art in Kraków (MOCAK).

 7. Eat Pierogies

 Speaking of food, a trip to Poland would not be complete without trying some of the local food.
 And that means pierogi – the Polish answer to the Chinese ‘dumpling’.
-The origins of this tasty morsel are disputed, some say it came from China via Italy, others are convinced that Saint Hyacinth has something to do with their creation, still more say they originate in Kiev, Ukraine.
+The origins of this tasty morsel are disputed, some say it came from China via Italy, others are convinced that Saint Hyacinth has something to do with their creation, and still more say they originate in Kiev, Ukraine.

 What is unanimous, however, is that they are delicious – and diverse!
 You can fill these doughy parcels with just about anything, from mashed potato, ground meat, and sauerkraut, to cheese and fruit.